silogen/kaiwo/README.md

 ### Storage

 You can use the Kaiwo CLI to instruct a workload to use storage from a given storage class.
-If you do not provide any input for the CLI, the following default values is used:
+If you do not provide any input for the CLI, the following default values are used:

 * The storage class name is read from the specified namespace's label `kaiwo-cli/default-storage-class`
 * The storage amount is read from the specified namespace's label `kaiwo-cli/default-storage-quantity`